 Professor Arash Arami uses machine learning and system identification techniques to uncover the neural control of human movements and to design optimal controllers and AI for assistive robotic systems such as exoskeletons.

 Alexander Aroyo is the Manager of the Social and Intelligent Robotics Research Lab.
 His research focuses on endowing robots with the capability of complex social interactions with humans.

 Professor David Correa is an expert in bio-inspired architecture, including bio-materials, 4-D printing, material structures, adaptive and self-forming systems, and advanced robotic fabrication.

 Professor Kerstin Dautenhahn is the Canada 150 Research Chair in Intelligent Robotics and has pioneered research in social robotics, human-robot interaction and assistive robotics.

-Brandon DeHart is the RoboHub Manager and a Sessional Instructor.
-He has worked with mobile and legged robots for over 10 years, with a research focus on balance and gait for bipedal robots.
+Professor Brandon DeHart is the RoboHub Manager.
+He has been working with mobile and legged robots for almost 20 years, with a research focus on balance and gait for bipedal robots.

 Professor Baris Fidan is an expert on system identification and adaptive control for multi-agent systems, mechatronics, control, and planning.

 Professor Moojan Ghafurian is an expert on human-computer interaction and how it relates to assistive technology used in the care of older adults.